oyranos-cms/oyranos-cms.github.io/wiki/Device_Settings.md

 -   The Priority field should be limited to one profiler.
 Otherwise its value is object for concurency, which is not desireable.
+-   change the name to 'drvS' to tell its dedication is about driver settings not device resolving
+    -   remove the device resolving and hint to use the 'pddt' tag instead

 ### Specific Considerations